jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 you'll need to mute the unused strings with a neighboring finger.
 That tends to be pretty natural to do with these shapes.

-To play a C major triad,
+The root note determines the name of the chord.
-pick one of the major chord shapes, and put the root note on C on the fretboard.
+For example, to play a C major triad, pick one of the major chord shapes and put the root note on C on the fretboard.
 To play C minor,
 use a minor chord shape,
 and so on.